Relevant Orders | DC Now in Phase Two of Reopening

 - School buildings will be open with limited staff on weekdays between March 16-24 for students and families to pick up essential items such as books and medication.

-- Meals will be available to any student in the District on weekdays from Monday, March 16 to Monday, April 27, 2020 from 10 a.m.–2 p.m. at sites across the District.
+- Meals are currently available to any student in the District on weekdays from 10 a.m.–2 p.m. at sites across the District.

 Department of Parks and Recreation

 All DPR facilities including recreation centers, aquatic centers, outdoor pools and spray parks are closed until further notice.
 Playgrounds, parks, athletic fields, courts, and all other outdoor spaces are open.

 DPR broadcasts #FITDC workouts for residents every weekday at 9 am for seniors and 3 pm for kids on DCN Channel 16 and Mayor Bowser’s social media pages.
 The video library of the workouts can be viewed anytime.

 DPR is sharing recommendations for in-home recreation and hosting virtual programs online.

 DC Public Library

 DCPL will continue to serve residents through its online digital library available at GoDigital.

 Department of Employment Services (DOES)

 DOES remains operational with most staff teleworking through Monday, June 8, 2020.
 Programs that will continue under modified operations are:

 - Office of Unemployment Compensation remains operational, with staff on-hand to process unemployment claims, receive unemployment tax payments, and respond to inquiries via online or by phone.